xyngular/py-xinject/docs/unit-testing.md

 ??? note "PyTest Plugin Details"

-    This project contains a pytest plugin to automatically install a brand-new app-root and thread-root UContext's at the start of each unit test run.
+    This project contains a pytest plugin to automatically install a brand-new app-root and thread-root XContext's at the start of each unit test run.

     This is important, it ensures a blank root-context is used each time